Should a resume be one page?

 Job-seekers often use up important space on their resume with sections that don’t provide valuable information, or even belong on their resume at all.

 For example, while volunteer work on your resume and interests on your resume can be helpful when you have little to no work experience, these sections are ultimately unnecessary, and you’re better off cutting them to free up space on the page if you’re a seasoned professional.

 Additionally, you shouldn’t include references on your resume.
 Most employers don’t require references at all, and others will simply ask to see your references later on in the hiring process.

 4. Tweak your resume formatting

 If you find yourself running out of space, try tweaking your resume’s formatting to help it fit on one page.

-A one page resume format features the following stylizations to maximize space on the page:
+Try making the following adjustments to maximize space on the page:

 - Bullet points instead of paragraphs